 - Publish the landing page and go back to your dashboard.

 - Hover on Appearance and choose Customize.
-Select Homepage Settings and pick A static page.
+Select Homepage Settings and pick A static page option.
 Set the landing page as the Homepage.
-Do make sure that you have a blog page made for your posts.
+Make sure that you have a blog page made for your posts.

 Pro-Tips for a Killer Landing Page

 Once you’ve launched your landing page, you might want to be certain that it’s converting.
 Here are a couple of tips on what should you do next: